|

-The Augusta Jane Evans Wilson Chapter is active in bestowing United Daughters
+The Augusta Jane Evans Wilson Chapter in Temple Terrace, Florida, is active in bestowing United Daughters of the Confederacy Military Service Awards.

 (Download MSA Brochure)